ICF International (ICFI)

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

-ICF International’s free cash flow clocked in at $41.78 million in Q3, equivalent to a 9% margin.
-This result was good as its margin was 5 percentage points higher than in the same quarter last year, but we wouldn’t put too much weight on the short term because investment needs can be seasonal, causing temporary swings.
-Long-term trends are more important.
+ICF International’s free cash flow clocked in at $68.71 million in Q4, equivalent to a 15.5% margin.
+The company’s cash profitability regressed as it was 2.5 percentage points lower than in the same quarter last year, but it’s still above its five-year average.
+We wouldn’t read too much into this quarter’s decline because investment needs can be seasonal, causing short-term swings.
+Long-term trends carry greater meaning.

 9. Return on Invested Capital (ROIC)